-We have over ten years experience of working with minority groups, such as the disabled, deaf or hard of hearing, those with learning difficulties and those with special needs, including autism.
+We have over fifteen years experience of working with minority groups, such as the disabled, deaf or hard of hearing, those with learning difficulties and those with special needs, including autism.
 For more information, please contact our Head Coach.

 - Ensure the wellbeing of players whilst in our care

 - Encourage players to enjoy sport and active recreation to build a healthy and active lifestyle

 - Enable players to use their leisure time creatively

 - Allow players to optimise their talents and personal ability

 - Identify and support the development of talented players.

 The Club places a high degree of importance on the protection of children who participate in the club programme.
 The Club is committed to ensuring that our young members are able to enjoy badminton in a safe environment.